mixspace/lexicon-experiments/README.md

 Note: You can grab the NavMeshComponents folder from that project, rather than starting with the full project.

+To get started, drop the Experimental Workspace onto the Lexicon Runtime in any of the official samples.
+Be sure to sync the Experimental Workspace with Watson Speech to Text and Conversation.

+To build a navmesh at runtime you might need to disable static batching on your project.
+Go to Player Settings > Other Settings and uncheck Static Batching.

 <br>

 Website: http://mixspace.tech